 9. What if it rains or the weather is less than ideal on the day of my trip?

 Rain has never been a big issue for us due to our location and the number of blue sky/fine days we get each year.
 Nevertheless, fly fishing is an outdoor sport and some of the best fishing occurs when the weather is less than ideal.

-If we determine that the conditions will prevent a good day on the water; your trip can be deferred or a full refund given.
+If we determine that the conditions will prevent a good day on the water; your trip can be deferred or a full-refund given.
 If we determine that it is worth heading out, then we expect that you will trust our assessment and do the booked session as planned.
-It is in neither our/your interests to run a trip that will be miserable and unproductive; but we know the local conditions and will make the call based on our experience.
+It is in neither our/your interest to run a trip that will be miserable and unproductive; but we know the local conditions and will make the call based on our experience.

 It has become necessary to stipulate this, as many folk are making a judgment call based on the weather in Melbourne, when the conditions on this side of the Great Divide, are often a world away.
-It is not uncommon for Melbourne to be cold, wet or windy, while at the same time we have perfect conditions for fishing.
+It is not uncommon for Melbourne to be cold, wet or windy, while at the same time we have good fishing conditions.

-We want to ensure that we have both happy guides and happy clients, so any judgments in regards to the weather are made by us.
-It’s what we do and we do it well.
+We want to ensure that we have both happy guides and happy clients, so any judgments in regards to the weather will be made by us.
+It’s what we do, and we do it well.

 10. What is included in the price of a guide trip?

-The guided fishing trip fee includes the guide’s time, use of fly rods if needed on a replace if broken basis ($90 to replace a tip as of March, 2017), transportation to/from the shop from local accommodation (if required), all flies/terminal tackle and a great day of fishing.
-All trips include cold drinking water.
+The guided fishing trip fee includes the guide’s time, use of fly rods if needed on a replace if broken basis ($90 to replace a tip as of April, 2018), transportation to/from the shop from local accommodation (if required), all flies/terminal tackle and a great day of fishing.
+All trips include cold drinking water, as well as tea/coffee if the weather is cool.
 Lunch is provided on the full day trips.
-Fishing licenses are not included but are required.
+If you are doing a shorter trip, please bring your own sandwiches and snacks.
+Fishing licenses are not included, but are required.
 They are inexpensive and can be purchased online here.